Vintage ABA Team Logos

 David Thompson was brilliant in his only ABA season.
 "Skywalker"was one of the most important signings in ABA history.
 Denver was able to convince Thompson to sign with Denver over the Atlanta Hawks who held his NBA rights.

-In the offseason, Denver managed to acquire the offensively gifted forward Dan Issel.
+In the off season, Denver managed to acquire the offensively gifted forward Dan Issel.
 The Kentucky product provided Denver with much needed rebounding, toughness and inside scoring.
 "The Horse" averaged 23 points per game to go along with 11 rebounds.

 Bobby Jones Denver Nuggets ABA